Packing lunches

 • Veggie muffins, zucchini slice or frittata made with any leftover vegetables in the fridge

-• A small container (30g) of unsalted nuts and/or seeds
+• A small container (30g) of unsalted nuts or seeds

 • garlic powder, onion powder, cumin, chilli powder and paprika